 An early pickup from your accommodation sees us heading South-Eastward to the Hauraki Plains and onward to the rugged Coromandel Ranges that forms the peninsula.
 The region is rich in history of Maori settlement and culture, colonial NZ gold mining and giant Kauri milling operations.
 Nowadays the region bursts at the seams in the Summer holiday season as the pilgrimage of beach lovers from the nearby towns and cities escape to the pristine coastal nooks and crannies of the Coromandel Peninsula.

 Our itinerary today is timed carefully to ensure that we arrive at Hot Water Beach in perfect time to enjoy the hot spa which bubbles up through the sands of this curious and very popular bay.
 We provide the spades for you to dig your own private hot pool.

 We are also in the same neighbourhood as the internationally renowned Cathedral Cove.
 We recommend an unforgettable cruise with Hahei explorer, or a kayak adventure with Cathedral Cove kayaks (schedule dependent), or a quick trip around the coast from Hahei with the Cathedral Cove water taxi.
-Alternatively you are free to undertake an independent scenic spectacular 1½ hour return trek to view the majestic rock formations at Cathedral Cove.
+Alternatively you are free to jump aboard the Cathedral Cove carpark shuttle from which you can undertake an independent scenic spectacular 1½ hour return trek to view the majestic rock formations at Cathedral Cove.

 Note: cost of recommended third party operators not included in tour cost.